cdli-gh/blog/_blog/gsoc21/discoverSearchAndAdvancedSearchFeatures/posts/04_week4.md

 This week I integrated the search settings page functionalities with front-end and also I replaced the current curl based implementaion for performing requests with CakePhp HTTP client.
 We discussed about the abstractization function in jtf-lib and integrating it in the framework and finalised the work-flow for "Search inscriptions with sign value permutation".
 We also had discussions on ATF Display and on Images and Inscriptions table along with it's filters.

+### What is coming up next?

+Next week I will be working on implementing inscriptions search in both simple and advanced search and highlight matching search inscriptions in full and compact search results page.

 ### Did you get stuck anywhere?

 Not as such, it was pretty much a smooth week. :-)